elastic/ecctl/docs/ecctl_user_update.md

 ## ecctl user update

-Updates a platform user
+Updates a platform user (Available for ECE only)

 ### Synopsis

-Updates a platform user
+Updates a platform user (Available for ECE only)

 ```
 ecctl user update <username> --role <role> [flags]